National Semiconductor

 Fig. 21.
 The front side of VME532.
 The selector for the CPU ID is placed on the memory board.

 I got the photos from the only person I know who owns a VME532.
-It is astonishing for me how rare this boards are.
+It is astonishing for me how rare these boards are.
 Maybe an explanation is that the owner aren't willing to sell this nice board at ebay...

 The VME532 CPU board in Figure 22 shows the NS32381 FPU sitting in a larger socket.
 The board has the option to use the NS32580 FPC instead of the NS32381.
 For further information see the application brief AB-40.
 Using the FPC requires also the use of the Weitek WTL3164 FPDP for which the now empty 144-pin socket XU62 is provided.